Marcus Semien Player Props: Rangers vs. Angels

 Marcus Semien At The Plate

-- Semien has an OPS of .818, fueled by an OBP of .350 to go with a slugging percentage of .468.
-All three of those stats are tops among Texas hitters this season.
+- Semien leads Texas with a slugging percentage of .477, fueled by 32 extra-base hits.

-- He ranks 31st in batting average, 43rd in on base percentage, and 49th in slugging among the qualifying hitters in MLB play.
+- Among the qualifying hitters in MLB action, he ranks 26th in batting average, 43rd in on-base percentage, and 39th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.